[HISTORY: Adopted by the Town Board of the Town of Elma as indicated in article histories. Amendments noted where applicable.]

 Article I Residency Restrictions

-For the purposes of this article, the following terms shall have the meanings indicated:
+For the purposes of this article, the following shall apply:

 - CHILD DAY-CARE FACILITY